HiMyNameIsIlNano/MySpringExperiments/README.md

 # MySpringExperiments
-A reporitory to commit changes when I experiment with Spring
+A reporitory to commit changes to when I experiment with Spring